kunlin0814/MC_subtyping/README.md

 ## Acknowledgements

-We extend our heartfelt gratitude to Tanakamol Mahawan for his invaluable contributions in designing the prototype.
+We extend our heartfelt gratitude to Tanakamol Mahawan from The University of Liverpool for his invaluable contributions in designing the prototype.
 His expertise and insights played a pivotal role in shaping the project and ensuring its success.